Fact Sheet 16:

 The FCRA does not prohibit an employer from asking questions in an employment application.
 See FTC letters to Nadell and Sum:

-State employment laws may limit the questions that an employer includes on a job application.
-So- called "Ban the Box" laws in a few states and municipalities may prohibit employers from inquiring into criminal history in a job application.
+"Ban the Box" laws are state, county, or city employment laws that may limit the questions that an employer includes on a job application.
+These laws may prohibit employers from inquiring into criminal history in a job application.
 These laws can be complex and varied.
-For examples, see http://www.littler.com/workplace-privacy-counsel/san-franciscos-board-supervisors-bans-box-and-further-complicates-criminal
+Typically, "Ban the Box” refers to the question on a job application about past criminal record and a box for “Yes” or “No.”

 The California Labor Code says an employer cannot ask about: